Existence of a Phase Transition in Harmonic Activation and Transport: Strategy for the proof of Theorem

-If we permitted $g$ to depend on $U$, it would be relatively straightforward to identify for any $U$ a sequence of $f'$ configurations which can be realized by HAT and which produce a configuration $U_{f'}$ belonging to $\DOT_{d,n} (a,1)$.
-Indeed, it would take only two ``stages'': \begin{enumerate} \item[(1')] First, we would rearrange $U$ into a line segment emanating in the $-e_1$ direction from, say, the element of $U$ which is least in the lexicographic ordering of $\Z^d$. \item[(2')] Second, we would ``treadmill'' a pair of elements from the ``tip'' of the segment, in the $-e_1$ direction, until the pair was sufficiently far from the other elements.
-We would repeat this process, one pair at a time, until only two or three elements of the initial segment remained. \end{enumerate}
+If $p$ is allowed to depend on $V$, then it is easy to identify a sequence of $N'$ configurations that can be realized as $(U_1, \dots, U_{N'})$ under $\PP_V$ and is such that $U_{N'}$ has an $(a,1)$ DOT clustering in $\Refcon^\times$.
+Indeed, it would take only two ``stages'': \begin{enumerate} \item[(1')] First, we rearrange $V$ into a line segment emanating in the $-e_1$ direction from, say, the element of $V$ which is least in the lexicographic ordering of $\Z^d$. \item[(2')] Second, we ``treadmill'' (Figures~\ref{treadmill} and \ref{treadmill2}) a pair of elements from the ``tip'' of the segment, in the $-e_1$ direction, until the pair is sufficiently far from the other elements.
+We then repeat this process, one pair at a time, until only two or three elements of the initial segment remain. \end{enumerate}

-While stage (2') could be realized by HAT with at least a probability depending on $d$ and $n$ only, stage (1') could introduce a dependence on $U$ into $g$.
-Indeed, it might require that we specify the transport of an activated element over a distance of roughly the diameter of $U$.
+While stage (2') could be realized by HAT with at least a probability depending on $d$ and $n$ only, stage (1') could introduce a dependence on $V$ into $p$.
+Indeed, it might require that we specify the transport of an activated element over a distance of roughly the diameter of $V$.
 We will avoid this by adding one preliminary stage; in the resulting, three-stage procedure, stages (1') and (2') are essentially stages (2) and (3).

 To specify the stages, we need two definitions.